majianbing/apg-plugin/opencart/opencart3.0/README.md

 After installation, you can click edit, and manage configurations.

 - Merchant Id, provided by APG, please contact your customer manager.
-- Secure Code, provided by APG, please contact your customer manager.
+- Secure Code, provided by APG, please contact your customer manager. **To ensure the security of your account, please remember to keep your code private**
 - **APG Gateway URL**, If you need to do some tests before deploy to the online environment, you can choose the test gateway URL, which is `https://test.next-api.com/payment/page/v4/pay`
 - Pay Mode, choose one that your prefer
 - **Default Order Status**, Choose Pending recommended.